biojazzard/casperjs-screenshots/README.md

 ### Note
 _____
-There seems to be a bug in slimerJS, no relative require calls to "async" where possible.
+[Note]: There seems to be a bug in slimerJS, no relative require calls to "async" where possible.
 Absolute paths must be added using.
 Son this *exception* is been considered.

 <pre>